tommililja/Farse/README.md

         }
 ```

-> Note: In this example, our custom parsers are defined under the same module name as included parsers.
+> Note: Our custom parsers are defined under the same module name as included parsers.

 With the following types.